-Reasonable regard for other activities in the Marine Environment
+Regulation 31 Reasonable regard for other activities in the Marine Environment

-- 1. Contractors shall, consistent with the relevant Guidelines, carry out Exploitation under an exploitation contract with reasonable regard for other activities in the Marine Environment in accordance with article 147 of the Convention and the approved Environmental Management and Monitoring Plan and Closure Plan and any applicable international rules and standards established by competent international organizations.
-In particular, each Contractor shall exercise due diligence to ensure that it does not cause damage to submarine cables or pipelines in the Contract Area. - 2.
-The Authority, in conjunction with member States, shall take measures to ensure that other activities in the Marine Environment shall be conducted with reasonable regard for the activities of Contractors in the Area.
+1. Contractors shall, consistent with the relevant Guidelines, carry out exploitation under an exploitation contract with reasonable regard for other activities in the Marine Environment in accordance with article 147 of the Convention and the approved Environmental Management and Monitoring Plan and Closure Plan [and any applicable international rules and standards established by competent international organizations].
+In particular, each Contractor [shall exercise [due diligence] [reasonable regard] to ensure that it does not cause damage to submarine cables or pipelines in the Contract Area] [should carry out Exploitation activities with reasonable regard to submarine cables or pipelines so as to avoid destroying or damaging them].